akeneo/pim-helpcenter/content/md/imports-exports/imports.md

 ::: info
 The imports accept two types of files: CSV and XLSX.
-Imports are limited to a maximum of 512 MB per file.
+Imports are limited to 512 MB per file.
 :::

 You can import product data, but also catalog entities such as the families, the categories, the attributes...